ubergard/pix2circ/docs/introduction.rst

 ==============

 The topic we have chosen is **'pixels to circles'.** |br|
-The assignment is as follows:
+The assignment is as follows :

 ::